 EC Orders Five DIG Postings Across West Bengal

-Rathod Amitkumar Bharat will be the DIG for Raiganj, and Ajeet Singh Yadav will be in charge of Murshidabad.
-Shrihari Pandey is going to Bardhaman as DIG, Kankar Prosad Barui will be the DIG for the Presidency Range, and Anjali Singh is the new DIG of Jalpaiguri.
+Rathod Amitkumar Bharat will be the DIG for the Raiganj Range, and Ajeet Singh Yadav will be the DIG for the Murshidabad Range.
+Shrihari Pandey is now DIG for Bardhaman, Kankar Prosad Barui is going to the Presidency Range, and Anjali Singh has been made DIG for the Jalpaiguri Range.

 Background and Immediate Compliance Requirements